KaiNorberg/PatchworkOS/README.md

 > The file concept is distinct from a "regular file", which is a specific type of file that is stored on a disk and is what most people think of when they hear the word "file".

 This can often result in unorthodox APIs that seem overcomplicated at first, but the goal is to provide a simple, consistent and most importantly composable interface for all kernel subsystems.
-The core argument is not that each individual API is better than its POSIX counterpart, but that they combine to form a system that is greater than the sum of its parts, allowing for behaviour that was never explicitly designed for.
+The core argument is not that each individual API is better than its POSIX counterpart, but that they combine to form a system that is greater than the sum of its parts, allowing for behavior that was never explicitly designed for.

 Plus its fun.

-### Modernised I/O
+### Modernized I/O

 The I/O system is designed from the ground up to take advantage of several modern I/O concepts.
-For example, all open operations use `openat()` semantics, all I/O is vectored (uses scatter-gather lists), asynchronous, dispatched via an I/O Ring and all operations support timeouts and cancellation.
+For example, all open operations use `openat()` semantics, all I/O is vectored (uses scatter-gather lists), asynchronous and dispatched via an I/O Ring supporting timeouts and cancellation.
+Finally, all I/O is direct and (more or less) zero-copy.
 This is done with the goal of creating a powerful, flexible and efficient I/O system that can be used for a wide variety of purposes.

 There are two components to asynchronous I/O, the I/O Ring and I/O Request Packets.